FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLDeployment.md

         cd FRCDetectionModels/
         python3 -m pip install -r requirements.txt

+There is also a custom model that is supplied in the *FRCDetectionModels* package that detects the Rapid-React balls from the 2022 competition.
+To use that model run the following commands:

+        cd /home/pi
+        cp FRCDetectionModels/custom.blog .
+        cp FRCDetectionModels/custom_config.json .

+The python script will first check in the user's home directory for a file named `custom.blob`, if it finds that file it will run that model instead of the default model.

 ## Run the Detection Script
 You can now put the Romi back into Read-Only mode.
 Plug the OAK-D camera into the USB 3 port (blue port).
 It will need to be powered from the barrel jack, which will require an additional power source.